u8sand/docs.keycloakify.dev/limitations.md

 ### Some pages still have the default theme.
 Why?

-This project only support out of the box the most common user facing pages of Keycloak login.
+This project only supports, out of the box, the most common user facing pages of Keycloak login.

-To see the complete list of pages that Keycloak provide you can download the base theme with the following command
+To see the complete list of pages that Keycloak provides you can download the base theme with the following command

 `npx -p keycloakify download-builtin-keycloak-theme`&#x20;